mrhenrike/PrinterXPL-Forge/README.md

-# VOID-PRINT - *Vulnerability & Offensive Intrusion Device for PRINTers*
+# PrinterReaper - *Advanced Printer Penetration Testing Toolkit*

 **Is your printer safe from the void?
 Find out before someone else does…**

-VOID-PRINT (codename **VOID SPOOL**) is a cyber-punk-inspired toolkit built **exclusively** for penetration testing of printers and MFPs.
-Forked and enhanced from earlier research (e.g., PRET) but sharing no name or command overlap, it unifies multiple community improvements while adding modern protocol coverage, stability fixes and OSINT-ready reconnaissance modules.
+PrinterReaper is a comprehensive toolkit built **exclusively** for penetration testing of printers and MFPs.
+Enhanced with modern protocol coverage, stability fixes, OSINT-ready reconnaissance modules, and **automatic language detection**.

-VOID-PRINT connects to a target over **network or USB** and abuses the features of common printer languages — currently [PostScript](https://www.adobe.com/products/postscript/pdfs/PLRM.pdf), [PJL](http://h10032.www1.hp.com/ctg/Manual/bpl13208.pdf) and [PCL](http://www.hp.com/ctg/Manual/bpl13210.pdf), with experimental IPP and RAW modes in development.
-This enables everything from capturing or manipulating print jobs to dumping the printer’s file system and memory — even inducing physical damage.
+PrinterReaper connects to a target over **network or USB** and abuses the features of common printer languages — currently [PostScript](https://www.adobe.com/products/postscript/pdfs/PLRM.pdf), [PJL](http://h10032.www1.hp.com/ctg/Manual/bpl13208.pdf) and [PCL](http://www.hp.com/ctg/Manual/bpl13210.pdf), with experimental IPP and RAW modes in development.
+This enables everything from capturing or manipulating print jobs to dumping the printer's file system and memory — even inducing physical damage.
 Attack techniques are documented in the community-driven [Hacking Printers Wiki](http://hacking-printers.net/wiki/).

-The core idea is to **bridge the gap between hacker and hardware**: you type a UNIX-like command, VOID-PRINT translates it into the appropriate printer language, fires it at the device, parses the response and shows you the results in a friendly format.
+The core idea is to **bridge the gap between hacker and hardware**: you type a UNIX-like command, PrinterReaper translates it into the appropriate printer language, fires it at the device, parses the response and shows you the results in a friendly format.
 No vendor SDKs, no arcane PJL manuals — just pure spooler carnage.

-> **TL;DR:** VOID-PRINT is your neon‑lit scythe for reaping printer vulnerabilities.
+> **TL;DR:** PrinterReaper is your advanced toolkit for reaping printer vulnerabilities. **Auto-detect.
 Scan.
 Exploit.
 Exfiltrate.
-Repeat.
+Repeat.**

 ![VOID-SPOOL design](img/architecture.png)

+### 🚀 New Features in PrinterReaper

+- **🔍 Automatic Language Detection**: Automatically detects supported printer languages (PJL/PS/PCL)
+- **🌐 HTTP Fallback**: When port 9100 is not accessible, automatically tries HTTP connections
+- **🔄 Smart Retry Logic**: Improved timeout handling with automatic retry mechanisms
+- **📊 Enhanced Logging**: Structured logging for better debugging and analysis
+- **🎯 OSINT Integration**: Built-in passive reconnaissance capabilities
+- **🔒 CVE Lookup**: Automatic vulnerability database queries
+- **⚡ Performance Optimized**: Faster detection and connection establishment

 ### Installation

-VOID-PRINT only requires a Python3 interpreter.
+PrinterReaper only requires a Python3 interpreter.
 For colored output and SNMP support however, third party modules need to be installed:

 ```
 # pip install -r requirements.txt